kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 <html><body><h1>It works!</h1></body></html>
 ```

 Awesome that worked!
 That means that we no longer need to rely on ip addresses as long as we use service objects and their DNS entries.
-This makes service well suited for acting as a gateway to our pods.

 Now let's take a closer look at the url we used in our test.
 You might have noticed that I used port 3050 here.
 That's because in the service spec we said that this service can only accept internal traffic on this port.